California Redwoods Bike Tour

 Elevation

 Ride the scenic drive from Patrick’s Point through Trinidad again in the morning, then head inland for pastoral farm roads.
-After a spin through Arcata, a one-time gold-rush provisioning stop on the shores of Humboldt Bay and now home to Humboldt State University, ride out to the North Jetty and relax in the sea breeze.
-Explore Eureka this afternoon.
+Take a spin through Arcata, a one-time gold-rush provisioning stop on the shores of Humboldt Bay and now home to Humboldt State University.
+Ride out to the North Jetty and relax in the sea breeze or use the extra time exploring Eureka in the afternoon.
 The entire town is a state historic landmark, with hundreds of Victorian homes.
 Enjoy the Old Town neighborhood with its charming cafes, bookstores and window shopping.
 Stay at the Carter House tonight.

 Day 03